New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 Although the terms are used interchangeably, vitamin C and ascorbic acid are not exactly the same.
 Ascorbic acid is found in foods with vitamin C. When it comes to vitamin C tablets, the synthetic forms are composed of ascorbic acid.
 The natural forms of tablets (or chewables) are vitamin C.

 Liposomal vitamin C has the best absorption and bioavailability properties.
-Taking liposomal vitamin C tablets results in the highest blood concentrations of vitamin C than any form other than IV delivery.
+Taking liposomal vitamin C tablets results in the highest blood concentrations of vitamin C in any form other than IV delivery.

 Because the body does not make vitamin C or store it, the best way to reap its benefits is by consuming sufficient amounts of foods with vitamin C or taking vitamin C tablets daily.